Na. Kamarasan: Career

 Though Kamarasan started writing poems in traditional verses with Surya Gandhi, he later switched to writing poems in formats like image poetry, free verse.
 Impressed by his poem compilation Karuppu Malargal, M. G. Ramachandran gave Kamarasan an opportunity to write lyrics for his film Needhikku Thalaivanangu and wrote his first film song "Kanavugale" and went on to write many songs for Ramachandran which he felt gave him the much needed freedom to write songs.
 Despite writing songs for films, he was not happy with the industry the way they treated him and other lyricists, for which he said "I used to make garlands and suddenly went to cut grass".

 Kamarasan was the Vice-President of Khadar Board of Tamil Nadu during Ramachandran's regime.
 In 1991, he was appointed by Jayalalithaa as a member of the Tamil Nadu National Music and Drama Society.

 Personal life

-Kamarasan was married to Logamani daughter of T.Bommayan from U.Ammapatti,Theni District.
+Kamarasan was married to Logamani.
 They had a son and daughter.
 Kamarasan died on 24 May 2017 due to multiple organ failure.